fastrgv/Asud/README.md

 * Changed u-key action; changed k-key action.
 * When no inconsistent X-Cycles are found, the search continues by seeking consistent X-Cycles that exhibit deletable digits.

-**ver 1.0.6 -- 1jul2023**

-* Fixed error in Xsudoku keyboard code.
-* Improved action in xCycle-view.
-* Added quick [non-modal] method to emplace a single into a selected cell using (ctrl)+(dig)
-* Improved the helpfulness of the Digit-Doubles-view by highlighting removable digits.

 More revision history is at end of this file.